film42/pghost/README.md

 ### Compatibility

-If your table does not use `id` or can't avoid altering the `id` column while pghost is running, you cannot use this or will end up with an inconsistent data copy.
+If your table does not use `id` as a primary key or can't avoid altering the `id` (primary key) column while pghost is running, you cannot use this or will end up with an inconsistent data copy.

 ### Getting Started